 Using charcoal in a pizza oven can be a fun and rewarding experience.
 With these tips in mind, you should be well on your way to making delicious, wood-fired pizzas at home.

 Best Charcoal for Ooni Pizza Oven

-The Ooni Pizza oven offers different pizza ovens, from wood-fired type to gas-powered pizza oven.
+The Ooni Pizza oven offers different pizza ovens, from wood-fired types to gas-powered pizza ovens.
 Their brand guarantees you to recreate your favorite pizza place’s menu.